 Stevenson founded the Equal Justice Initiative to bring to light the injustices faced by African Americans.
 He travels the country speaking out about African American history, highlighting the practices of lynching and segregation, as well as the current dilemmas within the justice system.
 Statistical evidence presented in a recent EJI court case in Washington shows that court judges sentence black defendants to death four and a half times more often than white defendants in similar situations.

-“The people of this country need to open their eyes to the hard truths found in the justice system,” Stevenson says.
+“The people of this country need to open their eyes to the hard truths found in the justice system,” says Stevenson.
 “We cannot move forward without acknowledging and confronting them.”

 The Equal Justice Initiative also takes on the criminal court cases of prosecuted minors.
 Some 3,000 children have been sentenced to life imprisonment without the possibility of parole.
-Thanks to Stevenson’s work, the courts recently abolished this practice of adult prosecution of minors.
-The organization is currently working to release falsely-accused death row prisoners.
+Thanks to Stevenson’s work, the courts recently abolished the practice of adult prosecution of minors.
+The organization is currently working to release falsely accused death row prisoners.

 Stevenson’s views will likely contradict the predominately conservative voices familiar to the Utah Valley.

-“He can deliver some insight that may have BYU students questioning what they know about the social structure and justice system in this country,” says President Worthen, “but that’s not a bad thing.”
+“He can deliver some insight that may have BYU students questioning what they know about the social structure and justice system in this country,” says Worthen, “but that’s not a bad thing.”

-President Worthen encourages BYU students and neighbors to attend Stevenson’s address on Tuesday, October 30 at 11:05 a.m. in the Marriott Center.
+Worthen encourages BYU students and neighbors to attend Stevenson’s address on Tuesday, October 30 at 11:05 a.m. in the Marriott Center.

 About BYU Devotionals and Forums

 To encourage lifelong learning, Brigham Young University instituted weekly devotionals and forums.
 Religious leaders and authorities in the arts, sciences, politics and other areas of study come and share their insights and experiences with students.
-Recent speakers include Neil L. Andersen, an Apostle of the Church of Jesus Christ of Latter-Day Saints; DJ Patil, the first U.S. Chief Data Scientist under President Barack Obama; and Baroness Emma Nicholson, a European Parliament member and founder of AMAR International Charities Foundation.
+Recent speakers include Neil L. Andersen, an apostle of the Church of Jesus Christ of Latter-Day Saints; DJ Patil, the first U.S. chief data scientist under president Barack Obama; and baroness Emma Nicholson, a European parliament member and founder of AMAR International Charities Foundation.
 The university presently archives over 70 years of these speeches in its library and website.
 For more information, visit speeches.byu.edu.

 ###